Website Manager

 4. VOTING PRIVILEGES:

-Each member Eighteen 19 years of age or older shall have one vote at a general membership meeting, to exercise control and operation of the PBA.
+Each member eighteen years of age or older shall have one vote at a general membership meeting, to exercise control and operation of the PBA.

 5. OFFICERS: